 3.3.1 Master Program for the Raspberry Pi

-The main function of the Master program must be to recognize student cards and the student number attached to them and communicateto with the MCU modules.
+The main function of the Master program must be to recognize student cards and the student number attached to them and to communicate with the MCU modules.
 This communication will allow the Master program to control the actions of each MCU module when needed.
 The Master program must also manage the database and make sure the orders are not invalid.
 Another feature the Master program must have is admin control in order to induce additional admin features on each MCU module for maintenance purposes.
 To do all this, the Master program must be able to interface with a database without recording any user ID’s or information taken from a student card.

 3.3.2 MCU Module

-The specification for the program were set out to ensure that the program ran reliably.
+The specification for the program was set out to ensure that the program ran reliably.
 To ensure this, one of the first requirements were that the MCU would use very few delays and instead use a task manager.
 The task manager must enable the MCU module to operate without delays when dispensing components so that the system will not be held up by any one task.
 In addition to the task manager, motor control for the 3 kinds of motors must be present.
 Detection for empty load and low cartridge/tube will be done by using optical gap sensors.
 An address storage system must be in place so the device will know when it is being commanded over the communications bus.
 Finally, the MCU module must have a task to calibrate the device and save the newly set values.
 The I/O needed can be summarized as follows:

 22 I/O

-3 Analog Inputs
+Analog Inputs